Dear Navigator,

 There are 6 things I recommend you bring with you for your stay at Erlanger.

-- A pair of pajama pants or shorts with an elastic band.
-Hospital gowns will be provided for patients while in the hospital, but if you have ever worn a hospital gown you know they are not very modest.
-You will be asked to do a lot of walking, starting the night of your surgery.
-To provide that modesty bring comfortable, loose fitting or elastic banded clothing.
+1. A pair of pajama pants or shorts with an elastic band.
+Hospital gowns will be provided for patients while in the hospital, but if you have ever worn a hospital gown, you know they are not very modest.
+You will be asked to walk a lot, starting the night of your surgery.
+To provide that modesty, bring comfortable, loose-fitting, or elastic-banded clothing.

-- An easy, slip on pair of shoes with good traction.
-A loosely laced tennis shoe or a slip on deck shoe is great to provide good support and prevention of falls while walking.
-Flip flops, though easy to slip on are not that great for traction and may put a patient at risk for a fall.
+2. An easy, slip-on pair of shoes with good traction.
+A loosely laced tennis shoe or a slip-on-deck shoe provides good support and prevents falls while walking.
+Flip flops, though easy to slip on, are not great for traction and may put a patient at risk for a fall.
 If you don’t have a shoe that works, don’t worry!
-The hospital will give you a pair of socks that have tread on the bottom that can be worn when you are out walking in the hallways.
+The hospital will give you a pair of socks with tread on the bottom that can be worn when walking in the hallways.

-- CPAP or BiPAP.
-If you are a sleep apnea patient and wear one of these at home for sleep, we will want you to bring it with you for your stay hospital stay.
-They can be used to assist in recovering patients after surgery, and for rest while on the unit.
+3. CPAP or BiPAP.
+If you are a sleep apnea patient and wear one at home for sleep, we will want you to bring it for your hospital stay.
+They can assist in recovering patients after surgery and for rest while on the unit.

-- Current home medication list.
-You may be instructed to hold a medication before surgery, or medications may be altered during your pre-operative diet phase to accommodate lower caloric intake.
-These changes will need to be relayed to pre-testing, but will also be verified in the pre-operative area by your nurse.
-Remember we are human, don’t depend on your memory, write it down and bring it with you.
+4. Current home medication list.
+You may be instructed to hold a medication before surgery, or medications may be altered during your pre-operative diet to accommodate lower caloric intake.
+These changes must be relayed to pre-testing, but your nurse will verify them in the pre-operative area.
+Remember, we are human; don’t depend on your memory; write it down and bring it with you.

-- Identification and wallet.
+5. Identification and wallet.
 Remember to bring a photo ID or driver’s license, insurance card, and cash or card to pay the co-pay for prescription medications.
-At Erlanger we have a great in hospital program provided by CVS Pharmacy, found in our medical mall, that will bring your new prescribed medications for discharge directly to your room.
-CVS will ask that you pay your co-pay in order for this service to be offered.
+At Erlanger, a tremendous in-hospital program provided by CVS Pharmacy in our medical mall will bring your newly prescribed medicines for discharge directly to your room.
+CVS will ask that you pay your co-pay for this service.
 They may also need your insurance information if it is not on file with their company.

-- Creature comforts and phone charger.
-No one likes to go without brushing their teeth, so make sure to bring the things you might need for a one night stay anywhere.
-Though Erlanger can provide things like a toothbrush if you forget, they may not be able to accommodate that favorite kind of Chap Stick or face wash.
-Don’t forget your phone charger, though there are phone tree stations around the hospital that have most phone charger connections on them, no one wants a dead phone when they are trying to connect with family.
+6. Creature comforts and phone charger.
+No one likes to go without brushing their teeth, so bring the things you might need for a one-night stay anywhere.
+Though Erlanger can provide things like a toothbrush, if you forget, they may not be able to accommodate that favorite kind of chapstick or face wash.
+Don’t forget your phone charger; though there are phone tree stations around the hospital with the most phone charger connections, no one wants a dead phone when trying to connect with family.

 A few other reminders:

-- No nail polish.
-You may be asked to remove finger nail polish and fake nails so that your oxygenation can be monitored with a pulse oximeter.
+• No nail polish.
+You may be asked to remove fingernail polish and fake nails to monitor your oxygenation with a pulse oximeter.

 And that is my list.
 We hope it helps you as you prepare for your surgery day!